built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-configure-snap.md

 The OpenFin Snap SDK provides the ability to snap windows together, include native applications.
 For more detailed information see [OpenFin Snap SDK](https://developers.openfin.co/of-docs/docs/snap)

 To enable snap support in your platform you can add the following in your manifest.fin.json.
-As the Snap SDK is currently in beta you must contact OpenFin to get the real url for the `SNAP_ASSET_URL`

 ```json
 {